fishjam-dev/fishjam-docs/docs/getting_started/components/hls.md

 ## Output

-After adding a peer (and at least one track) or an RTSP component, the HLS stream will be available under `http://<jellyfish-address>/hls/<room_id>/index.m3u8` (or `https://`, if using TLS).
+After adding an WebRTC peer (and at least one track) or an RTSP component, the HLS stream will be available under `http://<jellyfish-address>/hls/<room_id>/index.m3u8` (or `https://`, if using TLS).

 ## Example Docker commands